One of the things I love most about camping is getting away from my computer for a few days.

 The fan can be pretty noisy, but the inverter copes well with charging multiple devices at once without overheating.

-Also, make sure that when you turn the device off, you unplug USB devices from the inverter, otherwise, they’ll continue to charge and drain your battery.
+Also, when you turn the device off, make sure you unplug USB devices from the inverter, otherwise, they’ll continue to charge and drain your battery.

 Things to Consider Before Buying Your Portable Power

 You wouldn’t use a hammer to crack an egg.
 Equally, you don’t need a gas-guzzling generator to power a couple of smartphones.